EpicEfeathers/TermFormer/README.md

 Saw this cool video the other day which highlights other possibilities: [ Minecraft, but it runs in the terminal](https://www.youtube.com/watch?v=6zfXM-6yPJQ)

+ABOUT THE GAME AND LEVEL EDITOR (SUCH AS TOOL TYPES)

 ## Example
 Gameplay:
 video